 Contact Information

-When you need to get in touch with Fordell School, you'll find a range of convenient contact options available.
+When reaching out to Fordell School, you’ll find several convenient contact options.
 The school is located at 21 Budge Street, Fordell, Whanganui, 4572.

 Facilities and Resources

-The facilities and resources available at Fordell School play a significant role in enriching the educational experience for students.
-You'll find a well-equipped library and a range of educational technology that keeps evolving to meet your needs.
+The facilities and resources at Fordell School significantly enhance the educational experience.
+A well-equipped library and evolving educational technology meet student needs effectively.

-The school works closely with Fordell Pre-school, ensuring a smooth transition for your child into primary education.
+The school collaborates with Fordell Pre-school, ensuring a seamless transition for young learners entering primary education in this rural setting.

-Your child can participate in a wide range of sports—like duathlon, cross-country, and football—all managed by dedicated parents and teachers, who also take responsibility for transportation and supervision.
+Students enjoy sports like duathlon, cross-country, and football, managed by dedicated parents and teachers who handle transportation and supervision.

 Curriculum and Learning Activities

-- Students explore mathematical concepts through real-world applications.
+- Students explore mathematical concepts via real-world applications for practical understanding.

-- Cultural and sporting activities enrich the educational experience.
+- Cultural and sporting activities enrich the educational experience at Fordell.

-By prioritizing team building and smooth transitions from preschool to school, the curriculum supports the development of key competencies like thinking and using language effectively.
+The curriculum supports team building and smooth transitions from preschool, developing key competencies like critical thinking and effective communication.

 Community Engagement

-At Fordell School, you're encouraged to build strong connections with local farming partnerships, enriching the community's role in education.
+At Fordell School, you’re encouraged to forge strong ties with local farming partnerships, enriching the community’s role in education near Whanganui.

-Engaging in community events not only supports the school but also strengthens your ties with fellow families and neighbors.
+Participating in community events not only aids the school but also strengthens connections with fellow families and neighbors in the region.

 Local Farming Partnerships

-- Students demonstrate their farming skills in the Fordell Young Farmer Competition.
+- Students display farming skills in the Fordell Young Farmer Competition.

-- Local residents judge students' exhibits, providing valuable feedback and support.
+- Local residents judge exhibits, offering valuable feedback and support.

 - Activities like clay sculptures and bee studies immerse students in the rural environment.

-By integrating farming practices into the curriculum, Fordell School prepares students for life in a rural setting.
-You'll notice that local farming expertise enriches classroom discussions, making learning relevant and impactful.
+By weaving farming practices into the curriculum, Fordell prepares students for rural life.
+Local expertise enriches discussions, making learning relevant and impactful.

-The school's focus on agriculture cultivates confidence and encourages a lifelong connection to the community.
-These farming partnerships not only enhance educational outcomes but also reinforce the school's values of respect and responsibility.
+The focus on agriculture builds confidence and fosters a lifelong connection to the community, reinforcing values of respect and responsibility in students.

-Through ongoing collaboration with local farms, Fordell School nurtures a sense of belonging and pride in its students, ensuring that they grow into informed and engaged citizens.
+Through sustained collaboration with local farms, Fordell nurtures belonging and pride, ensuring students grow into informed, engaged citizens of the area.

 Volunteer Opportunities Available